openstack-archive/stx-nfv/mtce-guest/src/README.txt

    a. image.inc and filter_out packaging files are modified to exclude the
       heartbeat daemon from being packaged on the controller.

-   b. because the heartbeat daemon is still packaged on the compute
+   b. because the heartbeat daemon is still packaged on the worker
-      heartbeat_init script is modified to prevent the heartbeat daemon from being spawned on the compute host.
+      heartbeat_init script is modified to prevent the heartbeat daemon from being spawned on the worker host.

 2. Compute Function: Heartbeats the guest and reports failures.